Pranjal-Sancheti/Pranjal-Sancheti/README.md

 - 🌱 I’m currently learning everything 🤣
 - 😄 Pronouns: She/her
-- 💬 Ask me about: Anything, I'll try to help as much as possible
+- 💬 Ask me about anything, I'll try to help as much as possible
 - 📫 How to reach me: pranjalsancheti27@gmail.com
 - ⚡ Fun fact: I love to read novels and mangas